vinayh/vegan-sanfrancisco/README.md

+This list includes non-vegan restaurants with legitimate vegan options.
+Soon, it will be better categorized and labeled to reflect this.

 Items marked with a :star: are recommended, while items marked with a :star::star: are particularly recommended for a unique experience.
 Some places are listed under both SF and East Bay if they have multiple locations or are food trucks that may be in either area.

 # San Francisco: